John Gauch John Gauch

 Image created using DALL-E by OpenAI.

-By way of introduction - I'm a hands-on, seasoned fractional COO (Feldspar, FreshAhead, Synervoz), sales coach (Microsoft), and mentor (Alumni Ventures, High Alpha).
+By way of introduction - I'm a hands-on, seasoned fractional COO (Feldspar, Synervoz), sales coach (Microsoft), and mentor (Alumni Ventures, High Alpha).
 Over 20+ years, I have applied my growth and operations skills to help dozens of startups (IAN, Axiom, Spartan).
 I'm excited to share my ideas and thoughts here.
 I hope you find them useful on your startup path.

 Introduction